alexjurkiewicz/acts/README.md

     -   If no monthly backup for the current month exists, create a monthly backup.
     -   Otherwise, create a daily backup.
--   Archives are deleted using the following logic:
+-   Archives are deleted using the following logic by default:
     -   If any backups failed, delete nothing.
     -   Keep the most recent 31 daily backups, and delete any older ones.